Ditectrev/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ### You have deployed an application on a single Compute Engine instance.
 The application writes logs to disk.
 Users start reporting errors with the application.
 You want to diagnose the problem.
 What should you do?

 - [ ] Navigate to Cloud Logging and view the application logs.
-- [ ] Connect to the instance`s serial console and read the application logs.
+- [ ] Connect to the instance's serial console and read the application logs.
 - [ ] Configure a Health Check on the instance and set a Low Healthy Threshold value.
 - [x] Install and configure the Cloud Logging Agent and view the logs from Cloud Logging.